 The front of the house has a lot of windows and trim work that makes it look quite busy, especially the upper portion above the front balcony.
 We came up with some solutions to create a calmer effect.
 The house has more than enough trim detail so we made the vertical corner trim blend in by painting it out the same as the body colour.
 We also painted the window trim above the balcony french doors the same as the body colour to make it fade away.

 The before and after is a remarkable difference.
 They owners are very happy with the new look and we think it looks awesome too!

 Two Story Craftsman House, Garage And Garden Shed

-The homeowner of this property wanted a colour change from the original colour.
+The homeowner of this property wanted a colour change from the original builder’s colour scheme.
 It was a pleasure to work in such a beautiful property full of gardens.
 We painted the main house as well as the sepearate garage and garden shed.
 The main body colour was changed from soft green to a chocolate colour.
-The trim work and accent areas were repainted as well, but remained the same colour.
-The doors changed to a sage green.
+The trim work and accent areas were repainted in the same colour, a soft cream and green colour.
+The doors changed to a deeper sage green.